nicsig/config/.vim/UltiSnips/README.md

 Make some tests.
 Document the results.
 It may be a bug.
 Report it.

+Document this:

+Test if Vim is compiled with python version 2.x:

+    :echo has('python')

+The python version Vim is linked against can be found with:

+    :py import sys; print(sys.version)

+Test if Vim is compiled with python version 3.x:

+    :echo has('python3')

+The python version Vim is linked against can be found with:

+    :py3 import sys; print(sys.version)

 # Misc

 When  you  write some  python  code  (function/interpolation),  you can  add  an